greg-js/clg/README.md

 `clg edit` will present you with a list of *all* files located somewhere within the `sourceDirs` dirs that match the `extension`s.

-Fine-tune your query by using any or all of the following:
+Fine-tune your query by using any or all of the following (you may have to wrap a specific term in quotes if it contains spaces):

 - regular expressions: every word that isn't an option will be treated as a regular expression to filter the files on.
 Right now, just the filenames are taken into consideration
 - `-s`/`--source`: explicitly specify a single source directory
 - `-d`/`--dir`/`--directory`: you probably have subfolders in your source director{y,ies}.
 Select only a specific subdirectory by using this option
 - `-ext`/`--extension`: specify a file extension.
 In effect this overwrites your `extensions` for a single query
 - `-k`/`--apropos` (boolean): when set, your search terms will test your post's entire body
+- `-t`/`--tag`/`--tags`: filter on a single tag or a list of comma-separated tags
+- `-c`/`--cat`/`--category`: filter on a category

 Examples: